-Now more than ever we have customers asking do HEPA filters filter viruses?
+Now more than ever, we have customers asking if HEPA filters can filter out viruses.

-We cover this point in many of our other blogs but wanted to give more detail in this blog.
+We cover this point in many of our other blogs but wanted to go into more detail in this blog.

-The majority of air purifiers you find in stores use synthetic filters and will lose efficiency during the life of the filter, the CADR rating does not take this into account.
-A tell tale sign a HEPA filter is synthetic is when the manufacturer recommends changing every 6 months of operation.
+The majority of air purifiers you find in stores use synthetic filters and will lose efficiency during the life of the filter, and the CADR rating does not take this into account.
+A telltale sign a HEPA filter is synthetic is when the manufacturer recommends changing after every 6 months of operation.

-Below is a chart on the types of HEPA filters and removal efficiencies according to EN 1822 standards (European Norm).
-Unfortunately the term HEPA is used loosely because this wide classification covers everything from 85 - 99.99% efficiencies @ 0.3 microns.
-While originating from Europe these standards are also used in Australia.
+Below is a chart of the different types of HEPA filters and their removal efficiencies according to EN 1822 standards (European and Australian Norm).
+Unfortunately, the term HEPA is used loosely because this wide classification covers everything from 85 - 99.99% efficiencies @ 0.3 microns.

-So when you buy an air purifier the big question is are you buying 85% filtration or 99.99% and how would you know?
+So when you purchase an air purifier, the big question is: are you buying one with 85% or 99.99% filtration and how would you know?
 Many air purifiers will advertise 99.95% efficiency without stating the micron size.
-The only way to really tell is verify with the manufacturer if it's not clearly written in specifications.
+The only way to really tell is to verify with the manufacturer if it's not clearly written in specifications.

-H13 and H14 HEPA grades are commonly used in medical applications and H13 is the minimum efficiency HEPA filter which can be used in operating theatres in Australia.
+H13 and H14 HEPA grades are commonly used in medical applications and H13 is the minimum grade HEPA filter that can be used in operating theatres in Australia.

-When it comes to virus filtration at approx 0.12 microns in size you want to filter which goes as fine as possible.
-Airborne viruses are usually spread when the virus is aersolised in fine droplets in the air and these are typically 0.5 microns in size and larger.
+When it comes to virus filtration at approx 0.12 microns in size you want a filter that goes as fine as possible.
+Airborne viruses are usually spread when the virus is aerosolised in fine droplets in the air and these are typically 0.5 microns in size and larger.

-At InovaAir® we only use H13/H14 rated HEPA paper in all of our HEPA filters.
+At InovaAir® we only use H13/H14 medical-grade HEPA paper in all of our HEPA filters.